curiousmarkingsco/tailwindsjs/README.md

 </button>
 ```

 STEP 3 to 7.
-Your component after adding ScriptyTUI classes:
+Your component after adding TailwindSJS classes:
 ```html
 <!-- STEP 3.
 Add an identifier to your element.
              In this example, we call it '[unique]'